-How Paula Jones, Associate Solicitor, helped her client’s family prevent Social Services from taking the cost of a care home into consideration when making a Best Interest Decision about where their elderly relative should live.
+How Paula Jones, Associate Solicitor based in our Brighton office, helped her client’s family prevent Social Services from taking the cost of a care home into consideration when making a Best Interest Decision about where their elderly relative should live.

 When he moved in to the care home, Stanley had assessable assets above £23,250, which meant he was above the social care threshold for self funding care fees.
 When his savings fell below the £23,250 limit, Ella asked Social Services for financial support to pay the care home fees.
 Social Services told Ella that Stanley would have to move to a cheaper care home, because the home that Stanley lived in cost more than the “Local Authority usual rate” for care homes.
 Alternatively, the family would have to pay an expensive top-up, which they could not afford to do.
 Social Services argued that under the Mental Capacity Act 2005, it was in Stanley’s best interests to be moved to the cheaper care home.